Your story is important. Your story is yours.

 Can I do an interview anonymously?

 - Think about your work, your home, your life and your relationships.
-If you have the slightest concern that going public could expose you, damage your employment, or hurt you or your family, then you can choose to do an interview anonymously.
+If you have the slightest concern that going public could expose you, damage your employment, or hurt you or your family, then you can choose not to do an interview or to it anonymously.

-- You will need to get a clear agreement from the journalist, before doing the interview, in writing or via email if possible.
+- You will need to get a clear agreement from the journalist, before doing the interview, in writing (email) if possible.
 You will need to feel confident the journalist will do as you have asked.
 If you don’t, you don’t have to do the interview.

 - Journalists can de-identify you if you agree you want to be anonymous.
 That means, they can (camera) shoot you from behind, or in a shadow, they can pixelate you, and change your voice.